 Fueled and Ready to Go the Distance

 Your journey is ready to begin.
 Here are a few things that will make your travels more comfortable with fewer inconvenient pitstops.

 - Pack the fridge and the cooler.
 While it won’t derail your adventure, the meal plan you put together for the campground will be tastier if you packed the ingredients.
 Pack the cooler so you minimize opening the fridge until you reach your destination.

 - Fill containers for drinking water.
 Keep them and the cooler within the passenger area for easy access.

 - Fill the potable freshwater tank to your preferred level if you are boondocking, but remember that carrying a lot of water with you adds a considerable amount of weight to your rig.
 Try to do this closer to your campsite.

 - Fuel up the vehicle if it isn’t already.

-With every item on this checklist marked off, you should be good to enjoy your trip.
+With every item on this RV trip preparation checklist marked off, you should have a safe and enjoyable trip.
 With this comprehensive checklist and some savvy RV hacks, you’ll be the smartest camper at the campground.

 How do you prepare for your RV trips?
 Anything you’d add to this checklist?